- Lovely design

 A diving watch reinterpretation of the standard Withings Scanwatch, the Horizon is one of the most eye-catching and thoughtfully designed wearables we’ve seen for a long time – and doesn't cost anywhere near the same as a Tag Heuer Connected Calibre E4.

-All the smarts are housed inside a stylish analogue diving watch, it’s no slouch in terms of tech.
-It packs all day heart rate tracking, ECG, blood oxygen tracking, some deep sleep insights and 30 day battery life.
+All the smarts are housed inside a stylish analog diving watch, it’s no slouch in terms of tech.
+It packs all-day heart rate tracking, ECG, blood oxygen tracking, some deep sleep insights, and 30-day battery life.